zowe/docs-site/docs/user-guide/ze-use-cases.md

 ### Polling a spool file

 Users can periodically refresh a spool file during long-running jobs to get the latest job outputs.
-This avoids having to close and reopen a spool file to get the latest updates.
+This avoids having to close and reopen a spool file to get the latest job outputs.

 There are two main ways to poll a spool file &mdash; automatically at set intervals or manually on demand.